-While in An Independent Organ, Dr Tokai considers his heart to be entwined with his beloved’s, “Like we’re two boats tied together with a rope.
-Even if you want to cut the rope there’s no knife sharp enough to do it,” in Scheherazade, Habara defines their relationship a chance relationship that might be terminated on the other person’s whim, “In other words, they were attached by a slender thread.”
+In An Independent Organ, Dr Tokai considers his heart to be entwined with his beloved’s, “Like we’re two boats tied together with a rope.
+Even if you want to cut the rope there’s no knife sharp enough to do it.”
+In Scheherazade, Habara defines his relationship a chance relationship that might be terminated on the other person’s whim, “In other words, they were attached by a slender thread.”

-In another story, Kino, Murakami is in his element as he paints the psychic landscape of a stoic who is seemingly unmoved by the discovery of his wife’s affair with his best friend, but is actually struggling to accept the fact that he is deeply hurt.
+In another story, Kino, Murakami is in his element as he paints the psychic landscape of a stoic who is seemingly unmoved by the discovery of his wife’s affair with his best friend but is deep down struggling to accept the fact that he is deeply hurt.